Analysis | USPS ballot problems unlikely to change outcomes in competitive states

 A Washington Post analysis of the locations of the misplaced ballots finds that even in a worst-case scenario where all potentially misplaced ballots in a state are permanently lost, those ballots amount to just a fraction of both current two-party vote margins and estimates of the number of outstanding ballots yet to be tallied.

-Moreover, not all of the 6,624 ballots are likely to be actually missing.
-It’s probable that many of those ballots were pulled from the system by hand by Postal Service clerks on Tuesday as part of their expedited measures to ensure the timely delivery of as many ballots as possible.
+Moreover, not all of the 6,624 ballots are likely actually to be missing.
+It is probable that many of those ballots were pulled from the system by hand by Postal Service clerks on Tuesday as part of their expedited measures to ensure the timely delivery of as many ballots as possible.

 Additionally, the three postal districts encompassing Georgia also cover parts of Tennessee, South Carolina and Florida.
 It is highly unlikely that all of the reported missing ballots are from Georgia voters.

-Nevertheless, the 6,624 figure is a useful upper-bound number: a kind of potential worst-case scenario.
+Nevertheless, the 6,624 figure is a useful upper-end number: a kind of potential worst-case scenario.
 Because that theoretical maximum is well under both the current two-party margin and the number of expected ballots outstanding, it’s unlikely that misplaced mail ballots will meaningfully alter the trajectory of the election in the state.

-Here’s another way to think about it: Misplaced ballots currently account for just a fraction of the total uncertainty around the presidential vote tally in Georgia.
+Here’s another way to think about it: Misplaced ballots account for just a fraction of the total uncertainty around the presidential vote tally in Georgia.
 As of midafternoon Wednesday, there are roughly 20 times as many estimated uncounted votes in Georgia as there are misplaced ballots.

 Other currently contested states show similar dynamics.
 There are, however, two additional factors to consider.
 The first is that as outstanding votes are counted, the two-party vote margins may shrink in some states.
 In North Carolina, for instance, Trump was leading Biden by roughly 77,000 votes as of midafternoon Wednesday.
 That figure is about eight times larger than the 9,155 ballots reported as misplaced in North Carolina postal districts.

-However, it is estimated that there are still tens of thousands of ballots outstanding in North Carolina, according to Washington Post projections.
+However, it is estimated that there are still tens of thousands of ballots still to be counted in North Carolina, according to Washington Post projections.
 Depending on how they break, those ballots could shrink the two-party margin, bringing it closer to the 9,155 missing ballot tally.

-The second factor is that on Wednesday morning the Postal Service reported that a small quantity of ballots, close to 8,000 of them, were not processed on time on Tuesday.
-Depending on how those ballots are distributed among the nation’s postal districts it is possible they could add to a district’s tally of misplaced ballots once the final processing is complete.
-But again, that number is so low as to not likely affect overall vote margins in any given state.
+The second factor is that on Wednesday morning, the Postal Service reported that close to 8,000 ballots were not processed on time on Tuesday.
+Depending on how those ballots are distributed among the nation’s postal districts, it is possible they could add to a district’s tally of misplaced ballots once the final processing has been completed.
+But again, that number is so low as to be unlikely to affect overall vote margins in any given state.

 Overall, as of Wednesday afternoon, the available data provided by the U.S. Postal Service strongly suggests that misplaced mail ballots will not be a significant factor in final vote tallies — unless, of course, the final presidential vote margins shrink to low three- or four-digit numbers in the coming days.

-Delivery issues have plagued the agency since DeJoy, former logistics executive and Republican fundraiser, took over the agency this summer.
+Delivery issues have plagued the agency since DeJoy, a former logistics executive and a Republican fundraiser, took over the agency this summer.
 It was DeJoy’s aggressive cost-cutting regimen, according to postal experts, that created sustained slowdowns in the mail service that over one five-week span delayed more than 7 percent of the nation’s first-class mail.
-That sparked a public backlash and Congressional hearings, and he ultimately tabled his changes until after the election under court order.
+That sparked a public backlash and congressional hearings, and he ultimately paused his changes until after the election under court order.

-Sullivan has been more aggressive than judges in Pennsylvania, New York and Washington state to grant increased oversight of the mail system.
+Sullivan has been more aggressive than judges in Pennsylvania, New York and Washington state in his oversight of the mail system.
 He has ordered the Postal Service to report daily data on ballot performance scores and to provide written explanations each day for underperforming districts.

-He has scheduled daily hearings — some of which have included sworn testimony from postal executives — on the agency’s struggles.
+He has scheduled daily hearings — some of which have included sworn testimony from postal executives — on the agency’s performance.